ayushsen07/BlogSpace-Backend-Service/README.md

-# BlogSphere API
+# BlogSpace API

 **Backend Service for Blog-Type Social Media App**

 ## Overview

-BlogSphere is a robust backend service designed to power blog-type social media applications.
+BlogSpace is a robust backend service designed to power blog-type social media applications.
 It provides a scalable and secure infrastructure for managing users and blog posts.

 ## Key Features